katerinamakri/react-neighborhood-map/README.md

-# My Neighborhood Map project
+# Co-working spaces in Athens

 This project is about to develop a single page application that displays co-working spaces in Athens using Google Maps.
 The goal of the project is to add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.